 Circle Parental Control: An Honest Overview

-For parents who want a single device that controls their entire home network, Circle is genuinely impressive.
-It solves problems that software-only parental controls struggle with, like managing devices that don't support app installations (gaming consoles, smart TVs).
+For parents who want a single device to manage the entire home network, Circle is impressive.
+It solves problems that software-only tools struggle with, like managing devices that don't support app installations (think smart TVs or the family Xbox).

 But Circle has a blind spot.
-A significant one.
-And if your primary concern is what your child watches on YouTube, that blind spot matters.
+A big one.
+And if your main worry is what your kid is watching on YouTube, that blind spot is going to be a problem.

 Whole-Home Network Control

-Circle's biggest strength is its network-level approach.
+Circle’s biggest win is its network-level approach.
 One device covers everything connected to your WiFi:

 - Gaming consoles: PlayStation, Xbox, Nintendo Switch